 - (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (b) The Company has maintained proper records showing full particulars of Intangible Assets. - (c) The Company has a phased program for physical verification of the Property, plant and equipment for all locations.
 In our opinion, the frequency of verification is reasonable considering the size of the Company and nature of its assets.
-Physical verification of the assets has been carried out during the year pursuant to the program in that respect and no material discrepancies were noticed on such verification. - (d) On the basis of our examination of the records of the Company, the Company does not own any immovable property. - (e) The Company has not revalued its Property, Plant and Equipment and Intangible assets during the year. - (f) There are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended in 2016) and rules made thereunder.
+Physical verification of the assets has been carried out during the year pursuant to the program in that respect and no material discrepancies were noticed on such verification. - (d The Company does not own any immovable properties and hence reporting under clause 3(i) (c) of the Order is not applicable. - (e) The Company has not revalued its Property, Plant and Equipment and Intangible assets during the year. - (f) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2025 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.